KRU7/Contract_Blockchain/ReadMe.md

 **Parameters**

 ```
+"contractId"         ---> ID of the contract to be made
 "clientname"         ---> Name of Client or UserID
+"tradeLicenseNumber" ---> Trading License Number issued
-"bmr"                ---> Rate accepted by Client
+"bmr"                ---> Rate accepted by Client / Contract Rate
-"source"             ---> Source of Transportation
-"destination"        ---> Destination of Transportation
+"vehiclenumber"      ---> Number of Vehicle to be leased
 "dateOfContract"     ---> Date on which contract is created
 "vehicletype"        ---> Vehicle type for transportation
 "contractStartDate"  ---> Date on which contract is starts
 "contractEndDate"    ---> Date on which contract is ends
-"duration"           ---> Duration of Contract
+"contractType"       ---> "Leasing" should be written as it leasing contract
+"change"             ---> Any change suggested by client and later on aprroved by admin in terms and condition
 ```

 **Example**